apache/apisix-ingress-controller/docs/en/latest/practices/step-by-step.md

 ## ETCD Installation

-Here, we will deploy a none authentication 1 member etcd server inside the Kubernetes cluster.
+Here, we will deploy a single-node ETCD cluster without authentication inside the Kubernetes cluster.

 In this case, we assume you have a storage provisioner.
 If you are using KiND, a local path provisioner will be created automatically.
 If you don't have a storage provisioner or don't want to use persistence volume, you could use an `emptyDir` as volume.